ntsoukias/Capillary-Kir-Model/README.md

 4. We have tested this code using MATLAB R2019a on a Windows 10 personal computer.
 For error reporting and suggestions please contact Arash Moshkforoush (amosh005@fiu.edu) .
 We welcome your comments and suggestions.

+5. Modifying the file structure of the repository while using it may break some of the code.

-5. Arash Moshkforoush, Baarbod Ashenagar, and Nikolaos Tsoukias contributed to the development of this method.
+6. Arash Moshkforoush, Baarbod Ashenagar, and Nikolaos Tsoukias contributed to the development of this method.

-6. If this work is used in any way, please cite the paper and provide appropriate acknowledgement.
+7. If this work is used in any way, please cite the paper and provide appropriate acknowledgement.